-i. use appropriate and varied vocabulary, sentence structures and forms of expression ii. write and speak in a register and style that serve the context and intention iii. use correct grammar, syntax and punctuation iv. spell (alphabetic languages), write (character languages) and pronounce with accuracy v. use appropriate non-verbal communication techniques
+- i. use appropriate and varied vocabulary, sentence structures and forms of expression - ii. write and speak in a register and style that serve the context and intention - iii. use correct grammar, syntax and punctuation - iv. spell (alphabetic languages), write (character languages) and pronounce with accuracy - v. use appropriate non-verbal communication techniques

-2.2 Group 2: Language Acquisition
+2.2 Language Acquisition

 The ability to speak in a variety of modes in more than one language is an essential component of developing international and intercultural understanding.
 As not all students will be of equal proficiency in their language ability, language acquisition courses are divided into a continuum of 6 phases.
 Phase 1 language acquisition is for students who have never studied a language before, while Phase 6 students have considerable proficiency in the language.
-In the 2020/2021 school year, UWC Maastricht offers Language Acquisition in the following languages:
+UWC Maastricht offers Language Acquisition in the following languages:

 - English

 - Dutch

+- French

 - German

-- Spanish- Phases 1 and 2 in MYP4 and 5 only new students
+- Spanish (Only offered in MYP4 and 5 to new students)

-- French